andishe-wpd/persian-use/README.md

 A collection of useful utilities for Persian users written in JavaScript.
 This npm package includes the following utils:

-# Persian-Use

-A collection of useful utilities for Persian users written in JavaScript.
-This npm package includes the following utils:

 ### `useIncludesPersian`

 This hook checks if a given string includes any Persian characters.